Markets and Economy Inside the markets | Helping you guide clients

 Looking at market trends, political developments, the macroeconomic landscape and the impact it has on market volatility, stay ahead with expert commentary.

-In this regular piece, we summarise the key headlines from the quarter that have impacted investment performance.
+In this regular piece, Ben Gutteridge recaps the key headlines from the previous quarter and highlight any short-term impact they’ve had on investment performance.